What is loan grading?

-The gradings support your investment choice, they do not replace it.
+The gradings supported your investment choices, they did not replace it.
 The decision as to whether or not to invest in an individual business loan will always rest with the investor.

-Investors are encouraged to perform their own due diligence on each lending opportunity before any investment is made.
+Investors were encouraged to perform their own due diligence on each lending opportunity before any investment was made.

 Why does ThinCats issue credit and security grades?

 Alongside the existing loan documentation, which gives an overview of each loan, credit and security grading provides a methodical assessment of risks associated with each lending opportunity, and can be consistently applied.